andresangelini/andresangelini.github.io/_posts/2018-11-16-Error-handling-in-Sass.md

 The functions is comprised of two part main parts; on the first part we make sure the arguments of `check-args()` itself are valid, that is `$function-name` and `$args`, using the Sass [`type-of()`] function.
 The former should be a `string` and the later a `map`.
 If everything is ok, then we check that the **key** and **value** are also ok with [`map-get()`].
 If all of that is fine, we perform the check on each argument.

-All this work allow us to easily do all our tests in a simple `@if` clause.
+All this work allow us to easily do all of our tests in a simple `@if` clause.

 ```scss
 @if (check-args("tiling-positions", $args)) {